threecuptea/kafka-streams-examples/README.md

    5. WordCountIncludedTest enhancement and deep understanding
        * Stream configuration key.serde and value.serde are default to ByteArraySerde if not specified.
-         Exclicitly specify if working with text to avoid error
+         You should explicitly specify them if working with text to avoid error
-       * There is an implicit form of groupByKey _groupByKey()__
+       * There is an implicit form of groupByKey _groupByKey()_
-         Kafka would substitute it with the exclicit form _groupByKey(final Serde<K> keySerde, final Serde<V> valSerde);_
+         Kafka would substitute it with the explicit form _groupByKey(final Serde<K> keySerde, final Serde<V> valSerde);_
          using what you specify in key.serde and value.serde Streams configuration.
-Throw exception if it mismatch.
-         Therefore, use the exclicit form if key or value serde are different from the one specified in Streams configuration.
+Throw exception if either one mismatches.
+Therefore, use the explicit form if key or value serde are different from the one specified in Streams configuration.
        * Yes, there are two ways to generate word count after flatMap lines into individual words.
            _.groupBy((key, value) -> value)
             .count("Counts");_